fl101/awardfares-blog/_posts/2023-10-21-awardhacker.md

 tags: [AwardHacker]
 author: Germán
 image: /assets/img/award-hacker/cover.webp
-hidden: true
-sitemap: false
 ---

 The world of airline miles and credit card points offers a myriad of opportunities.
 Whether it's jet-setting to a luxury destination on first-class tickets or scoring a free short-haul trip, redeeming miles effectively can save travelers thousands of dollars.

-[AwardHacker](https://www.awardhacker.com/), a great online tool, helps thousands of travellers every year find out how many miles are needed for specific award flights between two cities, across various frequent flyer program.
+[AwardHacker](https://www.awardhacker.com/), a great online tool, helps thousands of travelers every year find out how many miles are needed for specific award flights between two cities, across various frequent flyer program.

 In this post, we show how **AwardFares** is an excellent complement to AwardHacker.
 When used together, these platforms provide a comprehensive view of available award flights, enabling users to get the most bang for their buck, or mile, in this case.